 - Now, select the Percentage option from the drop-down.

-Alternatively, you can just multiply 100 to the inserted formula in Excel.
+Alternatively, you can multiply 100 by the inserted formula in Excel.
 So, the adjusted formula for the F6 will be-

 As a result, the cells of the output column will be formatted as percentage values as shown in the following picture.